top of page

 Progetto prodotto da TRACES - Transmitting Contentious Cultural Heritages with the Arts From Intervention to Co-Production

-This research-based project, developed within the European project TRACES, focused on the former African Museum of Rome (established during fascism as a propaganda tool, to promote colonization), closed to the public since decades.
-It gradually turned out that this heterogeneous collection, belonging to a non-existing museum, was scattered around the Capital, hosted in different locations: the ethnographic museum, the Modern Art Galley, the Infantry Museum, the Natural History Museum, and the National Library.
+This research-based project, developed within the European project "TRACES - Transmitting Contentious Cultural Heritages with the Arts.
+From Intervention to Co-Production" focused on the collections of the former African Museum of Rome (created during fascism as a propaganda tool, to promote colonization), closed to the public since decades.
+It gradually turned out that this heterogeneous collection, belonged (at that time) to a non-existing museum, and it was scattered around the Capital, hosted in different locations: the ethnographic museum, the Modern Art Galley, the Infantry Museum, the Natural History Museum, and the National Library.
 It gradually appeared to me as a body, dismembered and dispersed, to hide the evidence of something we don’t want to remember, of an historical crime.

 These objects are sort of “undigested” remains of Italian history, hidden in basements or locked in the archives, and because of their institutional orphanage they are not accessible to the public and the collective awareness.